FlorianBouron/TwitterClone/README.md

 # TwitterClone
-A twitter clone with ReactNative and Node for backend
+A twitter clone with ReactNative and Node, MongoDB, Express and GraphQL for the backend.